ZubairQazi/NDE_Categorization_Pipeline/README.md

 The JSON file contains mappings for different datasets.
 Each dataset configuration includes:

 - **text_columns**: A list of columns that contain the primary text data to be processed.
+- **id_column**: The name of the column to use as the unique identifier for each item.
+If not specified or if the column doesn't exist, sequential IDs will be generated automatically.
 - **metadata_mapping**: A dictionary that maps the metadata fields in your dataset to the expected field names used in the pipeline.
 Expected field names are dependant upon your specific implementation.

 Here's an example of the column mappings configuration: